rbricke2/alkyl_paper_scripts/README.md

 # Overview

-A collection of scripts used for alkyl paper.
+A collection of scripts created for alkyl paper.

 # Directories